Dog Microchipping Deadline

 Do I still need a collar and tag on my dog?

 Yes.
 This law has not changed.
 Your dog must have identification clearly visible when in public.
 This must take the form of the owner's name and address.
-For further information please see Dog Identification and the UK Law.
+For more information please scroll down this page to our Dog Identification and the UK Law section.

 Register the chip